-Fireworks in Scotland: Digital Engagement The Committee agreed at its meeting on 9th February 2022 to launch an online platform to gather the views and experiences of the public in relation to the Fireworks and Pyrotechnic Articles (Scotland) Bill.
-The online platform was open for submissions from 14th February-11th March 2022.
-The platform enabled participants to rate proposals up or down using rating buttons ( or or against each proposal.
-There were also discussions on whether the proposed laws should go further; or if the proposals go too far.
+Criminal Justice Committee 11th Meeting, 2022 (Session 6), Monday 21 March 2022 Summary of digital public engagement on the Fireworks and Pyrotechnic Articles (Scotland) Bill Fireworks in Scotland: Digital Engagement The Committee agreed at its meeting on 9th February 2022 to launch an online platform to gather the views and experiences of the public in relation to the Fireworks and Pyrotechnic Articles (Scotland) Bill, to support its Stage 1 scrutiny of the Bill.
+The online platform was open for submissions 14th February-11th March 2022. # There were also discussions on whether the proposed laws should go further; or if the proposals go too far.
 Who took part?

 Over 1,400 people took part in the online discussion providing over 1,600 comments on provisions in the Bill and nearly 11,000 ratings.
 To counter potential digital exclusion, and to support diversity and equal access, the Participation and Communities Team (PACT) provided support and resources to partners in communities to gather a range of views.
-As a result, we received additional contributions from war veterans via Erskine, people with visual impairment in collaboration with RNIB, and the views of neuro-atypical people from the South Lanarkshire Autism Resource Centre, amongst others.
-The views gathered in this manner was incorporated on to the site and is part of the summary of the key themes is available below.
+As a result, we received additional contributions from war veterans via Erskine, people with visual impairment in collaboration with RNIB, and the views of neuro-diverse people from the South Lanarkshire Autism Resource Centre, amongst others.
+The views gathered in this manner were incorporated on to the site and are part of the summary of the key themes available below.
 To lower barriers to participation, users could choose to register to participate in several ways: - 1.
 By registering an account on the platform with their email address, with the choice to provide additional demographic information - 2.
-By linking their Facebook account - 3.
-Clicking the "Participate Anonymously" which created an anonymous account for participants to use without providing any additional information

-467 users provided some demographic information, which is illustrated below to provide a snapshot of participation levels.
+By linking their Facebook account 3.
+Clicking "Participate Anonymously" which created an anonymous account for participants to use without providing any additional information Of those who responded, 467 users provided some demographic information, which is illustrated below to provide a snapshot of participation levels.
 Gender Around 55% of those who provided information on gender indicated they were a woman; and 45% were men.
 Three users indicated that they described their gender "in another way."
+Age

-Age The data from the 457 people who provided details about their age is outlined below:

-One user indicated that they were "under 16."
+The data from the 457 people who provided details about their age is outlined below: One user indicated that they were "under 16."
 While this data suggests that we achieved more engagement from older demographics, other data available to us relating to the 12,000 visitors to the site estimated that 61% of users were under 35:

 This potentially suggests that we did reach a younger audience, however those aged under 35 are more likely to choose to participate in digital engagement activities anonymously.
-Ethnicity

-The data from the 457 people who provided details about their ethnicity is outlined below: The data gathered from this exercise is not intended to be a representative of sample of the population, but rather give a snapshot of some of the experiences, questions and concerns the public have about the Bill.
+Ethnicity The data from the 457 people who provided details about their ethnicity is outlined below:

-Location While the data is not intended to be representative, the engagement activity achieved strong levels of participation with users from every Scottish Local Authority area taking part.
+The data gathered from this exercise is not intended to be a representative sample of the population, but rather give a snap shot of some of the experiences, questions and concerns the public have about the Bill.
+While the data is not intended to be representative, the engagement activity achieved strong levels of participation with users from every Scottish Local Authority area taking part.
 Details of participation based on the 261 users who provided details of their location is outlined below: